swcarpentry/website/_posts/2016/10/2016-10-22-instructrortraining.md

 **Online:** During the last online session with Greg, we used the Etherpad extensively, so I felt like participation was really high.
 Also, the extensive note-taking allowed Greg to visualize participation during one of the exercises he had to miss.

 **What does this mean for next time?** I think next time I teach in-person, I will use the Etherpad chat a lot more, especially for quick yes/no responses.

+## What is displayed on the big screen?

+**In-person:** During the in-person class I taught, I struggled with what to display on the projector.
+I had to use it, right?
+I bounced back and forth between various webpages (the Etherpad, the lesson page, fun images, videos), but the whole time I felt like this was ineffective.
+It made me wish that I either had slides to use or could avoid using it all together.

+**Online:** During  online workshops, the big screen projector is used for the webcast so that learners can see the instructor and the learners at other sites.
+I setup a whiteboard right behind my chair for drawing concept maps and other illustrations.
+Each student has their laptop open to the Etherpad, and they can easily open links to webpages or videos that we give them.
+Since the student never see anything projected except for my face and my white board, maybe this means that I can do the in-person classes without using the projector....

+**What does this mean for next time?** Next time I teach in person, I'm going to try not using the projector at all on Day 1 and will encourage Etherpad notetaking, and then I'll only use the projector on Day 2 only for live coding.
+For online workshops, I'll highly recommend using a white board *if* you can write clear enough that it can be read.

 ## Time Commitment
 **In-person:** Even though I really enjoy traveling, saying yes to teaching a workshop in a different city is a huge time commitment.
 Instead of just saying yes to teaching from 9-4, I'm saying yes to being in a different city for 24 hours a day.
 I also have to devote a lot of additional time to planning the travel, traveling, and getting reimbursed for expenses.